“ISO 27001 is a tick box exercise”

 We come across companies that offer to deliver ISO 27001 certification within 5-10 days, which simply is not possible in the majority of circumstances.
 Whilst it is great to receive a low quotation, it is wasted money if the expertise and service you purchase is not fit for purpose and does not adequately reflect your needs.
 This article will provide you with the information you need to put some key questions across to potential providers and gauge how well they are able to deal with them, allowing you to make a decision before choosing a provider.

 Bridewell are certified by the National Cyber Security Centre (NCSC) and the Council for Registered Ethical Security Testers (CREST) and provide services across Cyber Security, Information Security and Assurance (covering implementing ISO standards), Penetration Testing and Data Privacy.
-If you’re interested in discussing ISO 27001 certification or any other service, please get in touch via our contact page.
+If you’re interested in discussing ISO 27001 consultancy, certification or any other service, please get in touch via our contact page.